GoogleCloudPlatform/community/tutorials/kubernetes-engine-convert-fluentbit/index.md

 ### Use a custom filter with Regex

-If you logs have a static format, you can create a custom [parser](https://docs.fluentbit.io/manual/pipeline/filters/parser)filter with regex.
+If your logs have a static format, you can create a custom [parser](https://docs.fluentbit.io/manual/pipeline/filters/parser) filter with regex.
 For example:

         [PARSER]
             Name my_paser